LasseAndresen/GameCoordinator/libs/la-ui/README.md

-# la-ui-lib
+# la-ui

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test la-ui-lib` to execute the unit tests.
+Run `nx test la-ui` to execute the unit tests.